 Struffoli Italian Honey Balls are a specialty treat during the Christmas holidays.
-They’re deep fried morsels of dough which are then dipped in a lemon honey syrup and topped with festive sprinkles
+They’re deep fried morsels of dough which are then dipped in a citrus scented honey syrup and topped with festive sprinkles.

 What are Struffoli

-Struffoli are teeny puffs of dough the size of a hazelnut and are deep fried till golden brown in colour.
-Then, they’re tossed in a warm honey and lemon syrup which the fritters lovingly soak up.
+Struffoli are teeny tiny puffs of dough the size of a hazelnut and are deep fried till golden brown in colour.
+Then, they’re tossed in a warm honey and orange syrup which the fritters lovingly soak up.

-I’ve added one of hubby’s fine grappas to the dough mixture but there are other great alternatives.
-You can use limoncello which would greatly compliment the lemon honey syrup.
-Rum or brandy are also wonderful choices.
+This time around, I’ve added Grand Marnier liquor to the dough mixture.
+But there are other great alternatives.
+You can use limoncello as I’ve always done and which would greatly compliment a lemon honey syrup.
+Rum, brandy or grappa are also wonderful choices.

 How To Serve Struffoli, Italian Honey Balls